Home › Forums › Product Discussion & Questions › BeoGram › Question About Beogram 8002 Recapping

 3 October 2024 at 22:11 #59756if you have put in one or more of the electrolytic caps backwards and tried to turn it on, you’ll need to check the fuses, transistors and regulators prior to that as you have effectively shorted them

-Don’t forget about the checking capacitor that was installed backwards. (don’t ask me how I know) 😉
+Don’t forget about checking the capacitor that was installed backwards. (don’t ask me how I know) 😉

 Glitch